menu iconknow your dna logosearch icon

 • Exposure to fuel and smoke

-These external factors can also worsen pre-existing inherited cataracts.
+These external factors can also worsen pre-existing inherited cataracts and lead to vision loss.

 Age-Related Cataract